D-L-M/mem-db/README.md

 By default, 25 records will be returned, although this can be altered by providing query string parameters such as `http://localhost:9999/_search?size=20&from=60`.

+### Statistics

+You can also request a list of significant terms from a field in the filtered results by appending the following query string parameters to a search URL: `http://localhost:9999/_search?&significant_terms_field={field_name}&significant_terms_threshold=300`.

+In the above example, `{field_name}` is the dot-notation name of the field to get significant terms from, and the threshold figure is the percentage by which the terms should be significant (in this example, 300% or 3x more common than the background data).
+If omitted, the threshold will default to 200%.

+It is also possible to provide a negative threshold number to identify insignificant terms.

 ## Removing Documents

 To remove an individual document, make a HTTP `DELETE` request to `http://localhost:9999/{id}`, where `{id}` is the unique identifier of the document to remove.